 Can they replace the container or the carrier in case of a breakdown?

-What is the transit time being offered?
+What is the transit time being offered and do they have the ability to expedite?

 Provide Clear Instructions: Once you’ve selected the transporter(s), it is important to communicate instructions specific to your product clearly to them.
 Make sure they know how the product is to be handled, the temperature to be maintained throughout the transit, and if it is an LTL shipment, then which products/goods can it not be carried with or kept close to.
-In the case of multimodal transportation, provide a set of instructions to each transporter and make sure each transporter knows who to hand over the cargo and onward shipping instructions to.
+In the case of multimodal transportation, provide a set of instructions to each transportation partner and make sure each provider knows who to hand over the cargo and onward shipping instructions to.

 Communication with the Buyer: It’s often observed that while the goods reach the destination safely, they get spoiled at the buyer’s facility for lack of proper instructions on how to manage/store the goods.
 Hence, it is necessary to make sure that proper instructions have also been communicated to the buyer.

 Get Adequate Insurance Coverage: Transporting perishables and fresh produce is expensive.
 There is also a risk of spoilage on the way.
 This is why insurance is critical in such cases.
-So before you put your cargo in transit, make sure you have the right insurance coverage for the cargo.
+Before you put your cargo in transit, make sure you have the right insurance coverage for the cargo.
 This will ensure that you have financial support in case the cargo does not reach the destination in the best condition.

 What Important Factors Should the Transporters Keep in Mind When Transporting Fresh Produce?